Voivodships

 Voivodeship map

-• Central location in Poland, at the intersection of the North-South (A1) and East-West (A2) transport corridors, within the Trans-European Transport Network (TEN-T), connecting Western Europe with Eastern Europe (North Sea-Baltic Corridor) and the Baltic States with the southern part of the continent (Baltic-Adriatic Corridor).
+• Central location in Poland, at the intersection of the North-South (A1) and East-West (A2) transport corridors, as part of the Trans-European Transport Network (TEN-T), connecting Western Europe with Eastern Europe (North Sea-Baltic Corridor) and the Baltic States with the southern part of the continent (Baltic-Adriatic Corridor).

-• A 100-kilometer ring road around the metropolitan area (A1, A2, S8, S14) shortens order fulfillment times and optimizes supply chains.
+• A 100-kilometre ring road around the agglomeration (A1, A2, S8, S14) to reduce lead times and optimise supply chains.

-• Excellent access to EU, Ukrainian, Kazakhstan, and Chinese markets, including the Łódź-Chengdu cargo rail link in Sichuan Province, China.
-The Łódź Voivodeship is also a key element of the nationwide High-Speed Rail and Port Polska (formerly CPK) projects, particularly in terms of rail infrastructure, logistics, and the development of industrial zones.
+• Excellent access to the markets of the EU, Ukraine, Kazakhstan and China, among other things, thanks to the Łódź - Chengdu rail link in China, Sichuan Province.
+The Łódź Voivodeship is also a key element of nationwide projects called High Speed Rail and the transport hub “ Port of Poland” (formerly CPK), especially in the field of railway infrastructure, logistics and the development of industrial zones.

 • Highly qualified and committed employees.
-Numerous higher education institutions and vocational schools prepare employees with the highest professional competencies.
-Approximately 57% of the total population is of working age.
+Numerous Institutes of Higher Education, Universities and Vocational schools prepare employees with the highest professional competences.
+About 57% of the total population of the area are people of working age.

-• Significant national scientific and research potential of 27 higher education institutions and research centers.
-The Łódź region has approximately 70,000 students, and local universities produce approximately 16,000 graduates annually, including many highly qualified specialists in automation, robotics, IT, and production engineering.
-The region also offers nearly 200 vocational education programs in 30 industries, offering education to nearly 60,000 students.
+• The scientific and research potential of 27 universities, Institutes of Higher Education and Research centres, which is significant in the country.
+About 70,000 students study in Łódź, and every year local U and Institutes of Higher Education and Universities educate about 16,000 graduates, among whom there are many highly qualified specialists in the field of automation, robotics, IT and production engineering.
+The Voivodeship also has almost 200 vocational education programs in 30 industries, offering education to almost 60,000 students.

-• Thermal springs, which can be a foundation for the development of renewable energy and the development of the region's spa functions (examples include the only thermal spa in Poland in Uniejów and the Thermal Water Pump Room in Poddębice).
+• Thermal water springs that can be the basis for the development of renewable energy and the development of spa functions in the region (an example of the only thermal spa in Poland in Uniejów and the Thermal Water Pump Room in Poddębice).

-• The voivodeship authorities' active economic policy is aimed at developing a friendly administration for small and medium-sized businesses and creating favorable employment conditions.
+• Active economic policy of the Voivodeship’s authorities aimed at the development of friendly administration for small and medium size companies and the creation of favourable employment conditions.

-• Attractive investment opportunities are located throughout the voivodeship.
+• Attractive investment offers located throughout the Voivodeship.

-• A large number of SMEs can be considered potential suppliers of parts and components for foreign manufacturers.
-At the end of the third quarter of 2025, approximately 296,000 businesses were registered in the Łódź Voivodeship, the vast majority of which were SMEs.
+• A large number of companies from the SME sector that can be treated as potential sub-suppliers of parts and components for foreign manufacturers.
+At the end of the third quarter of 2025, there were about 296,000 business entities registered in the Łódź Voivodeship; the vast majority are SMEs.

 The structure of employment in the province is characterized by the dominant share of the service sector (66%), while the agricultural and industrial sectors account for 10% and 24% of the employed respectively.